NomicFoundation/hardhat-website/src/content/plugin-development/explanation/lifecycle.md

 ## Configuration Variables' lifecycle

+There are two things that plugins can do with Configuration Variables:

-A plugin can extend the config of Hardhat adding new Configuration Variables, and also customizing how Configuration Variables work.
+- Extend the config of Hardhat by adding new Configuration Variables
+- Customize how Configuration Variables work

-To do that, you need to understand their lifecycle.
+To do either of them, you need to understand their lifecycle.

-A Configuration Variable is created by calling the `configVariable` function exported by `hardhat/config`.
-It returns a `ConfigurationVariable` object, which is mostly the name of a value that may later be loaded.
+Users create a Configuration Variable by calling the `configVariable` function exported by `hardhat/config`.
+This returns a `ConfigurationVariable` object, which is mostly the name of a value that may later be loaded.

-A `ConfigurationVariable` object is part of the `HardhatUserConfig`, so will go through the config validation and resolution process.
-During the config resolution, it's resolved by calling the `resolveConfigurationVariable` that's received by the `resolveUserConfig` Hook Handlers.
+A `ConfigurationVariable` object is part of the `HardhatUserConfig`, so it goes through the config validation and resolution process.
+During config resolution, plugins resolve it by calling the `resolveConfigurationVariable` function that `ConfigHooks#resolveUserConfig` Hook Handlers receive.

-Resolving it turns the `ConfigurationVariable` to a `ResolvedConfigurationVariable`, but doesn't read its associated value yet.
+Resolving it turns the `ConfigurationVariable` into a `ResolvedConfigurationVariable`, but doesn't read its associated value yet.
 Instead, it's just used as part of the resolved config.

 When a task, script, or plugin wants to read the value of a Configuration Variable, it must use one of the `ResolvedConfigurationVariable`'s getters.
-This will call the `ConfigurationVariables#fetchValue` Hook to read the value and cache it.
+This runs the `ConfigurationVariables#fetchValue` Hook to read and cache the value.